Generic Name: butalbital, aspirin, caffeine, and codeine phosphate

 Codeine phosphate (7,8-Didehydro-4,5α-epoxy-3-methoxy-17-methylmorphinan-6α-ol phosphate (1:1) (salt) hemihydrate) is a narcotic analgesic and antitussive.
 It has the following structural formula:

-Inactive Ingredients: microcrystalline cellulose, pregelatinized starch, talc.
-Gelatin capsules contain D&C Yellow No. 10, FD&C Blue No. 1, FD&C Red No. 3, FD&C Yellow No. 6, gelatin, titanium dioxide.
-The capsules are printed with edible ink containing red iron oxide.
+Inactive Ingredients: microcrystalline cellulose, pregelatinized starch, colloidal silicon dioxide, stearic acid.
+Gelatin capsules contain D&C Yellow No. 10, FD&C Yellow No. 6, FD&C Blue No. 1, D&C Red No. 33, D&C Red No. 28, gelatin, titanium dioxide.
+The capsules are printed with edible black ink containing black iron oxide.

 Butalbital,Aspirin,Caffeine,Codeine - Clinical Pharmacology